 The input material utilisation for rice cultivation under different irrigation conditions like assured, protective irrigation and rainfed farming was shown in table 2, In terms of material input costs, the maximum seed consumption occurs under assured irrigation 99.22 kg/ha, followed by protected irrigation 96.73 kg/ha and rainfed agriculture 95.99 kg/ha.
 A similar pattern can be seen in the use of manure FYM, which was used most in assured irrigation 14.74 tons/ha, followed by protected irrigation 13.58 tons/ha and least in rainfed agriculture 11.77 kg/ha.

-The maximum use of fertilizer was highest in assured irrigated area followed by protective irrigation and rainfed agriculture which was 544.86 kg/ha, 532.20 kg/ha and 502.77 kg/ha respectively.
+The maximum use of fertilizer was highest in assured irrigated area followed by protective irrigation and rainfed farming which was 544.86 kg/ha, 532.20 kg/ha and 502.77 kg/ha respectively.
 Under protective irrigation, the greatest rates of insecticide and pesticide application was 1.10 lit./ha followed by assured irrigation 1.05 lit./ha, and rainfed agriculture 1.04 lit./ha respectively.
 The amount of human labour, protective irrigation highest labour demand followed by rainfed agriculture and assured irrigation which was 65.28, 60.35 and 55.57 days/ha respectively.

 With 5.25 hrs/ha under rainfed agriculture, 5.19 hrs/ha under protected irrigation and 5.15 hrs/ha under assured irrigation, machine power consumption was almost constant across irrigation types.
 Nevertheless, some farmers choose to use combine harvesters, which might change the amount of power needed by the machines.

-Table 2: Show input material use for rice cultivation Kg/ha.
+Table 2: Input material used for rice cultivation Kg/ha.